 Do I need to send my child to preschool?

-Since I am fortunate enough to have the choice, I have chosen to homeschool my kids till kindergarten.
-This decision came after a very brief enrollment in a Montessori program for my daughter.
-(Well, I was leaning towards homeschooling anyway, but thought I would give a half-day Montessori program a try.)
-It turned out to not be the best choice for our family.
-(I will discuss more this later on.)
+Since I am fortunate enough to have the choice, I have chosen to keep my children at home till kindergarten.
+It has really turned out to not be the best choice for our family.

 But that doesn’t mean it isn’t the best choice for your family.

-Let’s go over some pros and cons of brick and mortar preschool versus homeschool preschool.
+Let’s go over some pros and cons of brick and mortar preschool versus keeping your child at home.

 Not everyone is keen on hanging out with their pre-school age child all day, every day.
 It’s completely natural to want to be a parent and to maintain your autonomy and career.